-The general standard was probably typical of most Ells, with just a few error-free games and a reasonable handful of triples, but with most games having two or three errors of
+The general standard was probably typical of most Ells, with just a few error-free games and a reasonable handful of triples, but with most games having two or three errors of typically the result of a long-angled attempt after an aggressive pick-up.

 Photograph - The Spencer Ell line-up - (Standing) Dave Kibble, Paul Rigge, Dave Nick, Mark Ormerod, Jaimie Mussi.
-(Seated): lan Lines, Matt Holmes, and Martin Murray.
+(Seated): Ian Lines, Matt Holmes, and Martin Murray.